-For communication redundancy in the VLAN environment, set Redundant Port Coupling Ports and Coupling Control Ports to Trunk Port, since these ports act as the backbone for transmitting packets from different VLANs to different Moxa switch units.
+For communication redundancy in the VLAN environment, set Redundant Port Coupling Port and Coupling Control Port as Trunk Port since these ports act as the backbone to transmit all packets of different VLANs to different Moxa switch units.

-PVID
+Port PVID

 Setting Description Factory Default

-1 to 4094 Sets the default VLAN ID for untagged devices connected to the 1
+VID ranges from 1 to Sets the default VLAN ID for untagged devices that connect 1

-port.
+4094 to the port.